itlab-vision/dl-benchmark/results/validation/validation_results_tvm.md

-# Validation results for the models inferring using TVM
+# Validation results for the models inferring using Apache TVM

 ## Public models (Open Model Zoo)